reactioncommerce/reaction-styleguide/README.md

 reaction init my-styleguide

 # Move into the app directory
+cd my-styleguide

-# Clone this repo into that folder.
-Or you could download an unzip if you prefer
+# Clone this repo into the plugins folder.
+Or you could download it and unzip there if you prefer
 git submodule add -f https://github.com/reactioncommerce/reaction-styleguide.git imports/plugins/custom/styleguide

 # Run reaction to build the app and install the styleguide plugin